typelevel/Laika/docs/customizing-laika/customize-rendering.md

       .fromFile("hello.md").toFile("hello.html")

-A theme is specific to a particular output format, separate instances need to be provided if you want to install themes for several formats like HTML and PDF.
+A theme is specific to a particular output format, separate instances need to be provided if you want to install themes for several formats like HTML, PDF or EPUB.